saraford/train-your-hubot/README.md

 3. npm start

 ## Note

-train-your-hubot will create a myHubotScripts folder in your Documents directory.
+- train-your-hubot will create a myHubotScripts folder in your Documents directory.
+- The hubot adapter for this project can be found at https://github.com/saraford/hubot-electron